Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 But they're brewed in completely different ways, and the flavor, strength, and caffeine content can vary more than you'd expect.

-I put a lot of effort into comparing these drinks side-by-side—brewing Americanos with espresso and a Moka pot, testing pour-over methods like Chemex, AeroPress, and French press, and analyzing caffeine content using trusted sources.
+I put a lot of effort into comparing these drinks side by side: brewing Americanos with espresso and a Moka pot, testing pour-over methods like Chemex, AeroPress, and French press, and analyzing caffeine content using trusted sources.

 As someone who brews coffee daily and experiments with different methods weekly, this guide reflects both hands-on experience and careful research.